Rails Advent Calendar 2020 Day 16 Article!

 I would like to explain the reason for thinking about these things using actual code as an example.

-When using FormObject, if you include ActiveModel :: Model
+When using FormObject, if you include ActiveModel :: Model, you can write validate as well as Model.

 For example, suppose you have a form to enter tag information when registering an article.